Creative

 Opening and closing images should contrast, showing transformation.
 Midpoint should be major shift.
 All is lost should be devastating enough to force change.
 Final confrontation should require protagonist to use both external skills and internal growth.

 The beat sheets that lead to production-ready scripts are specific, visually-oriented, emotionally tracked, and tested against proven structural frameworks.
+They map both external plot and internal transformation, adapt structure to genre while maintaining universal story principles, and get revised multiple times before a single page of screenplay is written.

 Frequently Asked Questions